adnanchohan/Privacy-Policy-MobileApps/README.md

 # Privacy-Policy-MobileApps
-This is my repository for Privacy Policy for Mobile Apps
+Repository for Privacy Policy for Mobile Apps